 Applying for a Marcus loan is simple and easy, and it may save you money over time.
 And who doesn’t love saving money?

-Instead of multiple monthly payments, now you’d only have one.
+Instead of multiple monthly payments, now you could only have one.

 Once you’re approved, you’ll receive the money from your loan in a lump sum, which you can use to pay off each of your credit cards.
 Then you’ll only have to worry about making one monthly payment on time.